nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `COMMAND_A && COMMAND_B`

-* Calls multiple specified scommands
+* Calls multiple specified commands
 * The syntax of `COMMAND_A` and `COMMAND_B` must be correct
 * A valid command must be supplied before and after the `&&` operator, otherwise the command will fail